VincentDrevet/DS3231Lib/README.md

 This function set time on the DS3231 device.
 For do that, the function take in parameter a DeviceTime struct and return nothing.

-this example of how set time on the device :
+An Exemple of how use this function :

 ```
 #include <DS3231Device.h>